What to do

 The South Coast Deli is an interesting and economical place to go for some of the best sandwiches in Santa Barbara.
 Not only do they serve incredible sandwiches, they also offer gourmet salads prepared using the freshest ingredients.

-The Chapala Street restaurant is open Monday-Friday from 7 a.m. to 4 p.m. and Saturdays from 9 a.m. to 4 p.m.
-The East Carrillo Street location has the same hours but is also open Sundays, from 9 a.m. to 4 p.m.
+The Chapala Street restaurant is open Monday-Friday from 9 a.m. to 6 p.m. and Saturdays from 9 a.m. to 4 p.m.
+The East Carrillo Street location is open Monday-Saturday from 9 a.m.

 Savoy Cafe & Deli ($$)